MTG/mtg-jamendo-dataset/README.md

 * The code in this repository is licensed under [Apache 2.0](LICENSE)
 * The metadata is licensed under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-* The audio files are licensed under Creative Commons licenses, see individual licenses for details
+* The audio files are licensed under Creative Commons licenses, see individual licenses for details in `audio_licenses.txt`.

 ## Structure